rdpunder/LSPS/README.md

 The repository contains six folders.
 Each of the four empirical applications: Risk Management, Multivariate Risk Management, Inflation, and Climate has its own folder.
 The other two folders contain the Monte Carlo study and the numerical calculations for Example 6.

-For every empirical application, the corresponding MCS *p*-values reported in **Appendix I**, underlying **Table 2**, are obtained by following three steps:
+For each empirical application, the corresponding MCS *p*-values reported in **Appendix I**, underlying **Table 2**, are obtained by following three steps:
-* **01DensityForecasts**: Preprocess the data and estimate parameters using application-specific forecast methods to construct density forecasts.
+* **01DensityForecasts**: Preprocess the data and estimate the parameters using application-specific forecast methods to construct density forecasts.
-* **02Scores**: Compute the scores for each forecast method of step 1 under the scoring rules for which MCS *p*-values are to be calculated.
+* **02Scores**: Compute the scores for each forecast method of Step 1 under the scoring rules for which MCS *p*-values are to be calculated.
 * **03MCS**: Apply the MCS procedure, relying on the R package MCS by [Bernardi and Catania (2018)](https://doi.org/10.1504/IJCEE.2018.091037), to the scores from step 2 and calculate the percentages and ratios reported in **Table 2**.

 Specific details per application are given below.
-In each folder, we have also provided a `.txt` ReadMe file summarizing the steps for reproduction (e.g. `ReadMe_RISK_MANAGEMENT.txt`).
+In each folder, we have also provided a `.txt` ReadMe file summarizing the steps for reproduction (e.g., `ReadMe_RISK_MANAGEMENT.txt`).
 The computation time of individual files can be found in `ComputationTimePerFile.xlsx`.
 Intermediate results are provided as `.xlsx`, `.npy` and `.Rdata` files.

 **Dependencies**: Code is written in Python unless we build on existing R code.
-* Install Python dependencies with `pip install -r requirementsLocal.txt` (only freezing local dependencies).
+* Install Python dependencies with `pip install -r requirementsLocal.txt` (freezing only local dependencies).
 The package `mpi4py` requires an MPI implementation for which we use `Open MPI 4.1.5`, which can be installed via `brew install openmpi` on macOS.
 The main scripts can also be executed sequentially without `mpi4py` by commenting out the corresponding import statements in the main files.
-In that case, run `python3 mainfile.py` instead of `mpirun -n 16 python3 mainfile.py` (for each of the mainfiles listed below) when using a computer with 16 cores.
+In that case, run `python3 mainfile.py` instead of `mpirun -n 16 python3 mainfile.py` (for each of the main files listed below) when using a computer with 16 cores.
 For parallel computation on a computing cluster we refer to *Remark 1*.
 * Install R dependencies by running `InstallPackages.R`.

 *Remark 1*.
 As can be seen from `ComputationTimePerFile.xlsx`, we ran many files on a computing cluster.
 We have provided the associated bash scripts (`.sh`), which serve as an example for other computing clusters.
-For exact reproduction of our results, we ran all files in a virtual environment called `LSPS` (activated in every bash script).
+For exact reproduction of our results, note that we have run all files in a virtual environment called `LSPS` (activated in each bash script).
-To replicate the `LSPS` environment, create a new virtual environment and run `pip install -r requirements.txt` (also freezing the dependencies specific to the computing cluster).
+To replicate the `LSPS` environment, create a new virtual environment and run `pip install -r requirements.txt` (freezing also the dependencies specific to the computing cluster).

 ## RISK MANAGEMENT
 Folder: [01_RISK_MANAGEMENT_Table_2_Appendix_I](01_RISK_MANAGEMENT_Table_2_Appendix_I)